batcholi/XenonCode/README.md

 An implementation should define application-specific device functions.
 Here are examples of basic device functions that MAY or MAY NOT be defined:
 - `delta`() // returns the time difference in seconds from the last execution of this `delta` function
+Device functions that do not require any arguments may be used without parenthesis when called from within an expression.

 # Compiler Specifications
 This section is intented for game developers who want to use this in their game.